 An employer can violate ERISA either by violating the Act itself or by failing to follow the terms of an individual benefit plan.
 There are several common ways an employer commits one of these violations.

 1. Denial of Benefits to Current or Former Employees

 ERISA requires employers to provide benefits to employees according to the terms of the group plan.
-An employer violates ERISA if it withholds benefits or provides less benefits than an employee is owed.
+An employer violates ERISA if it withholds benefits or provides fewer benefits than an employee is owed.

 2. Reduction of Promised Benefits